betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BetAngelMultipleMarketRatings.md

 )
 ```

-- **Result:** if the statement above is true, the formula returns either a "BACK" or "LAY" depending on what has been selected from the SETTINGS worksheet, at which point the bet will trigger, otherwise the cell will remain blank and no bet will be placed.
+- **Result:** if the statement above is true, the formula returns either a "BACK" or "LAY" depending on what has been selected from the 'SETTINGS' worksheet, at which point the bet will trigger, otherwise the cell will remain blank and no bet will be placed.

 ``` excel hl_lines="9 10"
 =IF(